chainloop-dev/docs/docs/how-does-it-work/how-does-it-work.md

 ### Compliant Single Source of Truth

-With ChainLoop, your Software Supply Chain can craft and store attestations and artifacts via a single integration point regardless of your CI/CD provider choice.
+With ChainLoop, your Software Supply Chain can craft and store attestation metadata and artifacts via a single integration point regardless of your CI/CD provider choice.

 <Image img={require("./overview-1.png")} />